tradle/why-hypercore/FAQ.md

 #### Help me picture use cases for Hyperbee?

+Use cases for embedded replicated streaming DB are plentiful.

+##### Personal database

 A database that is automatically syncing between all personal devices, but without the help of Apple, Google or any other central provider.
-For Cloud this could be a serverless personal-use replacement for AWS DynamoDB (Azure Cosmos, etc.), while providing **complete isolation** in multi-tenant environment.
+For Cloud this could be a serverless personal-use replacement for AWS DynamoDB (Azure Cosmos, etc.), while providing **complete isolation** of data in a multi-tenant execution environment.
 Some use cases:

 - Multi-device Contact list.
 - Multi-device Calendar.